-In the spring of 2019, a licensing agreement was signed for one of Medivir's candidate drugs, MIV-701, with the French company Vetbiolix, granting Vetbiolix the right to develop the product for veterinary use.
-MIV-701 is a cathepsin K inhibitor that is not suitable for human development due to its rapid degradation, but which has excellent properties for animals.
+In the spring of 2019, a licensing agreement was signed for one of Medivir's candidate drugs, MIV-701, with the French company Vetbiolix, granting Vetbiolix the right to develop the substance for veterinary use.

+MIV-701 is a cathepsin K inhibitor that is not suitable for human development due to its rapid degradation in the blood, but which has excellent properties for animals.
 Medivir is entitled to additional milestone payments as well as royalties during the continued development.